terminusdb/terminuscms-docs/reference-guides/document-ui-templates/DocumentClassesSummary.md

 ## DocumentClassesSummary

-The `DocumentClassesSummary` element allows you to visualize document classes using interactive cards.
+The `DocumentClassesSummary` component allows you to visualize document classes using interactive cards.

 ## Installation